milad-fp/Photography-Portfolio/README.md

 ## 📖 About The Project

-Personal photography portfolio website with a clean, editorial-inspired design, combining high-contrast photography, elegant typography, minimal layouts, and subtle interactions.
+Personal photography portfolio website with a clean, editorial-inspired design.

+It combines high-contrast photography, elegant typography, and minimal layouts for a modern visual identity.

+Subtle interactions complete the experience while keeping the focus on the photography.
 ---

 ## 🛠️ Tech Stack